 There are restaurants and cafes in and around Bantry to suit all tastes.

 For delicious seafood dishes try The Fish Kitchen who source local produce including Bantry Bay mussels.
 (Their seafood chowder is the best we’ve ever tasted.)
+Looking for somewhere to eat within walking distance?
+Look no further than Donemark West for a superb dinner.

 For something more traditional, try The Bake House in town for a simple lunch or Seaview House Hotel in Ballylickey for a traditional Irish dinner.
 If you want to push the boat out for a special event, dinner at Blairscove in Durrus might fit the bill.